usaid-cs/yesterday-i-learned/random.md

 - There are [five positions](https://en.wikipedia.org/wiki/Point_guard) in a basketball team: the point guard (the "leader"), shooting guard (defender, who also happens to be responsible for three-pointers), small forward (dude on the size), power forward (blocking), and center (the most important person?).
 - The correct way to exclude files from a PyCharm search box is something like `!*test*.py`.
 - W3 recommends [turing tests other than reCAPTCHA](https://www.w3.org/TR/turingtest/), which [annoys Firefox users more than Chrome users](https://news.ycombinator.com/item?id=20147015) in the name of market share.
 - On why phones are getting [a 48MP camera sensor with binning, instead of a 12MP one with 4x larger pixels](https://www.gsmarena.com/quad_bayer_sensors_explained-news-37459.php): recovering more information from noise, and faster HDR.
-"If one of the four pixels on a Quad Bayer sensor captures noise ... that’s only 25% of the information lost ..."
+"If one of the four pixels on a Quad Bayer sensor captures noise ... that's only 25% of the information lost ..."
 "Alternatively, the sensor can be split up into two logical sensors -- one that captures a short exposure and one a long exposure (...
 HDR ...)"
 - A "travesty" is actually a misrepresentation.
 Saying "it is a misrepresentation" implies that the something is a misrepresentation *of something*.
 - [Raped poutine](https://en.wikipedia.org/wiki/Poutine_r%C3%A2p%C3%A9e), basically mashed potato balls with pork filling, is a specific Acadian dish, not what Tim Horton's passes off as poutine.
 - The "Linus Tech Tips" opening is called [Laszlo - Supernova](https://www.youtube.com/watch?v=PKfxmFU3lWY).